-The next generation of local government will be leading through unprecedented times and councils have a vital role play in building civil society:
+The next generation of local government managers will be leading local authorities through unprecedented times.
+Councils have a vital role play in building civil society through:

 - making tough decisions

 As the role of councils is rapidly changing, so are the roles of our officers, managers and chief executives.
 To support the leadership capacity of these professionals, now and in the future, our offer focuses particularly on ensuring that: